Safety and Welfare Policy statement ...........................................................................

 (a) This Policy will be reviewed annually.

-(b) Consultation with all staff via the safety committee on all aspects of the policy will take place in good time before a new policy is established.
+(b) Consultation with all staff via the Directors, Executive Management, Senior Management and Safeguarding Lead on all aspects of the policy will take place in good time before a new policy is established.

-(c) The Occupational Health and Safety Unit will carry out the review.
-The Unit suggest any areas that need to be revised, and present them to the Executive Team for ratification or amendment.
+(c) Senior Management and Safeguarding Lead will carry out the review.
+They will suggest any areas that need to be revised, and present them to the Directrs and Executive Management for ratification or amendment.

-(e) In support of this policy the Occupational Health and Safety Unit will produce advisory notes, inclusive of procedures, based upon Approved Codes of Practice and Guidance to enable all persons to fulfil their duties.
+(d) In support of this policy the Senior Management and Safeguarding Lead will produce advisory notes, inclusive of procedures, based upon Approved Codes of Practice and Guidance to enable all persons to fulfil their duties.

 4. Inspections and Audits